 On completion of this course, the student will be able to:

-- prepare for more advanced work involving syntactic theories
+- undertake more advanced work on theories of grammar

 |Hilpert, Martin.
 2013.
 Construction Grammar and its Application to English.
 Edinburgh: EUP.|